Profile

 Required Subjects

-To pursue Electronic Engineering at the tertiary level in South Africa, you must take the following subjects in Grade 10:
+To pursue a career in Electronic Engineering in South Africa, you must take the following subjects in Grade 10:

 1. Mathematics (not Mathematical Literacy)